tus/tus-resumable-upload-protocol/protocol.md

 ##### Upload-Metadata

-The `Upload-Metadata` header MUST be a comma-separated list adding one or multiple key-value-pairs to the upload creation request.
-Its elements MUST consist of the key and the according Base64 encoded value separated by a space.
-Both entities, the key and value, MUST be non-empty strings.
+The `Upload-Metadata` header MUST consist of one or more key-value pairs.
+The key-value pairs MUST be separated by comma.
+The key and value MUST be separated by a space and MUST NOT be empty.
 The key MUST NOT contain a space or a comma.
+The key SHOULD be ASCII encoded and the value MUST be Base64 encoded.

 #### Requests